russelldb/bigsets-rs/README.md

 A Rust implementation of a distributed CRDT-based set database with add-wins semantics.

+This is a reimplementation of the original [BigSets (Erlang)](https://github.com/russelldb/bigsets-2) project.

 ## Features

 - **CRDT Add-Wins Set**: Conflict-free replicated data types with add-wins semantics